yoasif/yoasif.github.io/_posts/2024-10-02-the-reason-the-list-all-tabs-button-is-permanent-is-because-of-firefox-view.markdown

 >I think the most straightforward solution or improvement we can make here is to set browser.tabs.tabmanager.enabled = true, that is, show the "List all tabs" button always and unconditionally.

+### Update

+I got feedback that the immediate reason (which seems previously undocumented) is to [deal with](https://bugzilla.mozilla.org/show_bug.cgi?id=1918681#c6) "add-ons hiding tabs that could be malicious or that don't provide a good UI for re-showing tabs":

+>From my perspective, the main thing stopping us from allowing users to remove the button is that it contains the hidden tabs sub menu, which is sort of a stop-gap solution for add-ons hiding tabs that could be malicious or that don't provide a good UI for re-showing tabs.
+It's a safeguard for a theoretical concern, that in practice shouldn't get much usage (which is often part of the nature of a safeguard).
+Note that disabling/uninstalling such add-ons re-shows hidden tabs too.
+I wouldn't be opposed to allowing users to remove the button if add-ons and Product folks think the risk is acceptable.

 ---

 {% include donate.html %} You can also message me on [Mastodon](https://mastodon.social/@yoasif).